 Having a sudden urge to urinate – and feeling as if you have no control over stopping it – is a common symptom of an overactive bladder.
-The board-certified urogynecology team at North Atlanta Ob/Gyn in Alpharetta, Marietta, and Atlanta, Georgia, offer evaluations and treatments for this common yet inconvenient condition.
+The fellowship-trained, board-certified urogynecology team at North Atlanta Ob/Gyn in Alpharetta, Marietta, and Atlanta, Georgia, offer evaluations and treatments for this common yet inconvenient condition.
 If you think you’re suffering from an overactive bladder, call the nearest office or request an appointment online today.

 An overactive bladder is a different condition than stress urinary incontinence, which involves involuntary urine leakage during activity.

 Overactive bladder describes a group of urinary symptoms, including:

 Never feel embarrassed to ask for help from the board-certified urogynecology team at North Atlanta Ob/Gyn if you experience any of these symptoms.
 Left untreated, an overactive bladder can interfere with your sleep, work, and social activities.

 Overactive bladder often occurs when the nerve signals between your bladder and your brain get mixed up.
 These nerves may tell your bladder to empty, even when it isn’t full.
 In some cases, your bladder muscles or pelvic floor muscles may be overactive and contract to pass urine before your bladder is full.

 Aging and some diseases that affect your nervous system increase your risk of developing an overactive bladder.

 The North Atlanta Ob/Gyn team offers a variety of treatments for overactive bladder.